-Revision 11-2; Effective June 1, 2011
+Revision 18-2; Effective September 3, 2018

 SRO is a service delivery option that empowers the member to manage most day-to-day activities.
-This includes supervision of the individual providing personal assistance services and respite services.
+This includes supervision of the employee providing personal assistance services and respite services.

 The member decides how services are provided.
-SRO leaves the business details to the member's managed care organization.
+SRO leaves the business details to the member's managed care organization’s contracted provider.
 See Appendix XVII, It's Your Choice: Deciding How to Manage Your Personal Assistance Services, for a comparison of all available service delivery option features.

 8310 SRO Roles and Responsibilities